gerbrand/JavaFxTryout/README.txt

-Gerbrand's examples and experiments with various frameworks.
-See blogs for more information.
+Gerbrand's JavaFX tryout.
+See https://www.software-creation.nl/2011/02/javafx-2-0-by-roger-brinkley and http://blog.xebia.com/javafx-2-0-beta for more information.